-In order to ensure equitable distribution of teachers and principals and to ensure that students in high-poverty and/or high-minority schools have equitable access to highly effective teachers and principals, Georgia will target its efforts toward placing the right teachers-the most effective-in the right places, teaching the right subjects to the most needy students; and placing the right principals-the most effective-in the highest need schools to create conditions of change for teachers and students.
+In order to ensure equitable distribution of teachers and principals and to ensure that students in high-poverty and/or high-minority 16 schools have equitable access to highly effective teachers and principals, Georgia will target its efforts toward placing the right teachers-the most effective-in the right places, teaching the right subjects to the most needy students; and placing the right principals-the most effective-in the highest need schools to create conditions of change for teachers and students.
 Georgia's equitable distribution plan draws on a range of reforms described in this proposal-educator effectiveness measures, differentiated pay, and creating conditions for teaching and learning through appropriate supports for teachers and principals.
-Georgia's plan, which addresses both (D)(3)(i) and (D)(3)(ii) of this criterion is four-pronged: 1) Retain effective teachers and principals to move to high-poverty and high-minority schools; 3) Grow the pipeline of effective teachers and principals to move to high-poverty and high minority schools; 3) Grow the pipeline of effective teachers and principals to move to high-poverty and high minority schools; 3) Grow the pipeline of existing teachers and principals through targeted professional development.
+Georgia's plan, which addresses both (D)(3)(i) and (D)(3)(ii) of this criterion is four-pronged: 1) Retain effective teachers and principals already working in high-poverty and high-minority schools and in shortage subject areas; 2) Encourage effective teachers and principals to move to high-poverty and high minority schools; 3) Grow the pipeline of effective teachers and principals entering the profession, both in high-need schools and shortage subject areas; and 4) Improve the capacity of existing teachers and principals through targeted professional development.
 Within these four areas are a mix of market-based (demand) and non-market-based (supply) strategies.
 The plan includes parallel strategies tailored to the specific roles of teachers and principals.

-Evidence for (D)(3)(i): Definition for high-minority school as provided by Georgia's Teacher Equity Plan = A high-minority school is a school whose minority population falls within the upper quartile for the State.
+16 Evidence for (D)(3)(i): Definition for high-minority school as provided by Georgia's Teacher Equity Plan = A high-minority school is a school whose minority population falls within the upper quartile for the State.
 A low-minority school is a school whose minority population falls within the bottom quartile for the State.